Scroll Saw Patterns and Where to Find Them

 Carbon Paper Transfer

-This method is simply using carbon paper to trace the pattern on to the wood.
+This method is simply using carbon paper to trace the pattern onto the wood.
 I have used this method in the past when I just needed a quick and basic pattern and it was not readily available in a file that could be printed.

 Place your pattern on the wood, Put carbon paper under the pattern and trace it with a sharp pencil.